Skip to content

 2. Response Rate

-💡Definition: The percentage of customer messages your brand responds to.
+💡 Definition: the percentage of eligible customer messages your brand responds to.

 Formula: